gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 dump X
 shows a memory dump of module Nr x

-currently after a reboot all modules persist but are not initialized yet. in future versions all persistent modules will be initialized on reboot
+after a reboot all modules persist and if option A 7 is set all modules are initialized too